erdent/GA-Machine-Learning-Projects/README.md

-# GA Machine Learning Projects
+#GA Machine Learning Projects

-In  this repository, I uploaded projects I went through while at General Assembly's 2.5 months of Data Science bootcamp.
-I added my own projects and data representation to practice the skills I acquired through the bootcamp.
+In  this repository, I uploaded projects I worked on while at General Assembly's 2.5 months of Data Science bootcamp.
+I also added my own projects and data representation to practice the skills I acquired.

-Topics covered during the bootcamp:
+Topics covered in this project file are:

 | Unit | Topic |
 | --- | --- |